 On March 30, 2021, the U.S. Federal Trade Commission ("FTC") issued an administrative complaint seeking to prevent the Acquisition.
 On September 1, 2022, an administrative law judge issued a decision in favor of the transaction and dismissed the FTC's complaint.
 The FTC's complaint counsel appealed to the full FTC Commission.
 On March 31, 2023, the FTC Commission issued a decision overturning the administrative law judge's prior ruling.
 GRAIL and Illumina appealed the FTC's decision to the U.S. Court of Appeals for the Fifth Circuit ("Fifth Circuit").
 On December 15, 2023, the Fifth Circuit issued its opinion and order, in which the court ruled that the FTC applied the incorrect standard in assessing Illumina's open offer contract and, on that basis, vacated the FTC order and remanded the case to the FTC for reconsideration of the effects of the open offer contract under the proper standard as described in the Fifth Circuit Court's decision, and in all other respects upheld the FTC's decision.
-The Company expects that completion of the Spin-Off will facilitate prompt resolution of the FTC proceedings.
-Based on the fact that Illumina had a 14.5% ownership interest in GRAIL at the time of the Acquisition, the Company does not expect that Illumina's retention of a 14.5% ownership interest in GRAIL as a result of completion of the Spin-Off will affect the resolution of these proceedings.
+Following completion of the Spin-Off the Company and Illumina sought dismissal of the FTC's complaint on July 30, 2024.
+On August 15, 2024, the FTC dismissed without prejudice the complaint on the basis that the Spin-Off effectively abandoned the transaction giving rise to the complaint (the "FTC Dismissal").

 On April 19, 2021, the European Commission accepted a request for a referral of the GRAIL, Inc. acquisition for European Union merger review, submitted by a Member State of the European Union (France), and joined by several other EEA Member States (Belgium, Greece, Iceland, the Netherlands, and Norway), under Article 22(1) of Council Regulation (EC) No 139/2004 (the "EU Merger Regulation").
 On April 28, 2021, Illumina filed an action in the General Court of the European Union (the "EU General Court") asking for annulment of the European Commission's assertion of jurisdiction to review the acquisition under Article 22 of the EU Merger Regulation, as the acquisition does not meet the jurisdictional criteria under the EU Merger Regulation or under the national merger control laws of any Member State of the European Union.
 On July 13, 2022, the EU General Court confirmed the European Commission's jurisdiction to examine the Acquisition ("EU General Court Article 22 Judgment").
-On September 22 and 30, 2022, Illumina and the Company each asked for annulment of the EU General Court Article 22 Judgment and their appeal is currently pending before the Court of Justice of the European Union ("EU Court of Justice").
-On March 21, 2024, the Advocate General recommended, in a non-binding Opinion, that the EU Court of Justice annul the General Court's judgment and the European Commission's decisions accepting the referral of the GRAIL acquisition for EU merger review.
-The EU Court of Justice is set to issue its ruling on September 3, 2024.
+On September 22 and September 30, 2022, Illumina and the Company each asked for annulment of the EU General Court Article 22 Judgment at the Court of Justice of the European Union ("EU Court of Justice").
+On September 3, 2024, the EU Court of Justice set aside the EU General Court's judgment and annulled the European Commission's decision to review Illumina's acquisition of Grail on the basis the European Commission did not have the jurisdiction to do so (the "ECJ Decision").